By Guy Faulconbridge, Elizabeth Piper and Kate Holton

-May said that if she could not agree a unified approach with Labour leader Jeremy Corbyn, a veteran socialist who voted against joining the bloc in 1975, then the government would agree a number of options on the future relationship.
+May said that if she could not agree a unified approach with Corbyn, a veteran socialist who voted against joining the bloc in 1975, then the government would come up with a number of options on the future relationship with the EU.

 Then, she said, the government would put them before the House of Commons in a series of votes.

-"Crucially, the government stands ready to abide by the decision of the house."
+"Crucially, the government stands ready to abide by the decision of the house," May said.

-May's move could cleave apart her Conservatives, which has been grappling with an internal schism over Europe for the past three decades.
-Over half of her lawmakers voted last week to go for a no-deal Brexit, to the dismay of British business.
+Her move could cleave apart her Conservatives, who have been grappling with an internal schism over Europe for the past three decades.
+Over half of her lawmakers voted last week to go for a no-deal Brexit, much to the alarm of British business.